Shrey-Viradiya/Shrey-Viradiya/README.md

 I will be joining Goldman Sachs as Summer Analyst at Engineering division of Bangalore office 😃.
 Please explore my repositories and feel free to give feedback.

-- 🔭 I’m currently working on Pneumonia Detection using Chest X-Ray Images.
 - 👯 I’m looking to collaborate on algorithms projects, machine learning projects or deep learning projects.
 - 🤔 I’m looking for help with better performance in Image augmentation tasks with GPU.
 - 📫 How to reach me: